Productivity & Tools 32 min read May 17, 2026

 Health and Longevity Planning Using Time Calculations

-Understanding your age in different units can significantly impact health and longevity planning.
+Understanding your age in different units can significantly impact health and longevity planning by revealing the true magnitude of daily health choices compounded over time.

 The 52,000-Meal Framework